SteelingCow437/Space-Tech-Mod/README.md

 crafting station.
 Recipes for everything will be on the wiki in the GitHub page.

 "How do I download it?"
 Download the JAR file from the "Releases" tab and put it in your mods folder.
-There are no dependencies, but I recommend some performance mods, as Mojang doesn't know how to code, and neither do I.
+"Sky Aesthetics" is the only dependency,, but I recommend some performance mods, as Mojang doesn't know how to code, and neither do I.